Guide · CEU basics

-Everything you need to know about continuing education units for nurses
+Everything you need to know about continuing education units for nurses, in plain language.

 Continuing Education Units (CEUs), also known as contact hours or CE credits, are standardized measures of professional development activities.
 For nurses, one contact hour typically equals 60 minutes of organized learning activity.

-CEUs are required by state boards of nursing to ensure that licensed nurses maintain and update their professional knowledge and skills throughout their careers.
-The specific requirements vary by state, license type, and sometimes by specialty.
+CEUs are required by state boards of nursing to ensure that licensed nurses maintain and update their professional knowledge throughout their careers.
+Specific requirements vary by state, license type, and sometimes by specialty.

 Most states require proof of completed CEUs to renew your nursing license.
 Failure to complete requirements can result in license suspension.